 - Don’t expect that your pet will eat the new diet on the first day.
 You will likely need to do a little mixing and matching.
 Keeping a food log will help you track your pet’s likes and dislikes.

-- Do not give your pet unhealthy foods.
-Your pet is an opportunistic feeder and doesn’t understand that unhealthy foods are unhealthy – they just think they are tasty!
+- Dom't give your pet unhealthy foods.
+Your pet is an opportunistic feeder and doesn’t understand that unhealthy foods are unhealthy – they just think they're tasty!
 Of course they will hold out for the tasty food!
 Every time you give in, you reinforce the fact that if they refuse their healthy food, you will give them the good stuff.

 Picky eaters frustrate owners and veterinarians alike.
 Stick to your guns – just as it takes time to develop good habits, it takes time to get rid of bad ones.
 But feeding your dog or cat healthy, appropriate pet food can lengthen her lifespan and add to the wellbeing of you both!